 Clinicians can also access previous records of a patient, and use the available reports to warn of potential problems such as incompatible drugs.
 Physicians or nurses can check on the outcomes of individuals or groups of patients and perform research studies.

 Laboratory data can also be entered or accessed from distant sites, assisting prompt and effective patient management.
 Further more, the database can be used to remotly track patient outcomes, compliance with therapy and to record surgical procedures that are done outside the hospital.

-The Health Care Database is responsive, which mean it is accessible using any device including smart mobile phones plus any other device that can be able to connect to the internet, Its also important to note that penetration of internet services has drastically increased over the last few years, such factors therefore provide increased access to the database from some of the remote locations country wide.
+The Health Care Database is responsive, which mean it is accessible using any device including smart mobile phones plus any other device that can be able to connect to the internet especially via a browser, Its also important to note that penetration of internet services has drastically increased over the last several years, such factors therefore provide increased access to the database from some of the remote locations country wide.
 This database thus has the ability to transform personal devices, like smartphones, into meaningful wellness tools, thus empowering healthier lives every day.

 All the above points clearly show that the Health Care Database provides univeral accessibility of vital health care infomation for doctors and medical facilities when it's needed in order to improve patient safety, quality of care and also to save life.

 A very important point to note though is that the database is online, and so its access is restricted to internet connectivity, however internet connectivity is now available in 70% of the whole country, therefore most of the urbarn medical facilities should be able to easily access, while rural medical facilities can opt to use satellite based access.